Walton Goggins: Career

 Goggins was cast as Jay Whittle / The Hero in the Amazon Prime Video comedy miniseries I'm a Virgo.
 In 2024, he played Cooper Howard / The Ghoul in the Amazon Prime Video drama series Fallout, and Peter Tomarken in The Luckiest Man in America, based on an actual incident involving a contestant on the Tomarken-hosted game show Press Your Luck.

 The actor designed a series of active eyewear which he promoted in a co-branded commercial with GoDaddy that aired during Super Bowl LIX in 2025.
 This was his first appearance in a Super Bowl commercial.

 Goggins joined the ensemble cast for the third season of the anthology series The White Lotus.

+Advertising

+Goggins has been prolific in appearing in television commercials across his career, including for Walmart and, in a Super Bowl ad spot, promoting GoDaddy and his own goggle glasses line.
+Regarding commercial acting, Goggins told People: "When we did the Super Bowl commercial for Walton Goggins Goggle Glasses, what I found so rewarding was being given the opportunity to step into this space and embrace the challenge and the creativity of telling a story in 15 seconds, 30 seconds or in 60 seconds."
+Goggins said that, before working more seriously in advertising, he received advice on this area of work from Samuel L. Jackson.

 Personal life

-Goggins lost his front teeth in a childhood baseball accident when hit by a ball.

 In 2001, Goggins married Leanne Knight.
-Although estranged, they remained married until she died from suicide on November 12, 2004.
-Goggins married filmmaker Nadia Conners in August 2011 and they have a son together.
+Although estranged, they remained married until she died by suicide on November 12, 2004.
+Goggins married filmmaker Nadia Conners in August 2011 and they have a son together, born the same year.